In this article, you’ll find answers to questions like:

 3. How to encourage friendships?

 Even little children yearn for independence.
-That's why it's OK to offer your child a little space to grow — just be available to provide guidance if they need a little help, experts say.
+That's why it's OK to offer your child a little space to grow — just be available to provide guidance if they need help, experts say.

 1. HOW TO BUILD CONFIDENCE?

-Give your child "the opportunity to explore and make educated decisions as they grow and mature," says Deborah Newell, Triple P (Positive Parenting Program) director for Parent-Child Center, a program funded by Children’s Services Council of Palm Beach County.
+Give your child "the opportunity to explore and make educated decisions as they grow and mature," says Deborah Newell, director of Positive Parenting Program, known as Triple P, for Community Partners of South Florida, which is funded by Children’s Services Council of Palm Beach County.

 "As the child experiences small accomplishments, they build to bigger accomplishments, and this builds confidence," she says.
 "When they experience failures, the parent is still a support system for the child, and this process also builds independence."